 Getting Started with German Genealogy

 This presentation focuses on the dominant features of doing German genealogy research, stressing the differences from working in US genealogy.
+Emphasis is given to the major types of records used in the US and in Germany, along with the most vital internet sites, books and libraries.

 Where’s Siegfried?
 Finding Your Ancestor’s German Town and Its Records

 This presentation focuses on strategies to overcome the two major German research problems: (a) finding an unknown ancestral town, and (b) finding the town’s key records.
+Several strategies are defined for dealing with each of these problems; and case studies are presented to show their effectiveness.

 German Genealogy Sources for Areas No Longer in Germany